godbout/alfred-kat/README.md

 NO SETUP!
 But the KAT URL is an Alfred workflow variable so you can replace it with a mirror in case the main site is down.

+# PRO USERS

+The workflow opens the magnet with the magnet default application of your Mac.
+If you prefer using a command-line client, you can add a `cli` variable in the [Workflow Environment Variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
+The value should be the full path to your torrent client with a `{magnet}` variable that will be replaced by the selected magnet (e.g. `/usr/local/bin/transmission-remote -a {magnet}`).

+You can also copy the magnet to the clipboard rather than opening it (and starting the download) by using the ⌘ modifier.

 # DOWNLOAD

 [Release page](https://github.com/godbout/alfred-kat/releases/latest)